 The Rad Power Bikes RadWagon 4 Electric Cargo Bike has the potential to replace your car without reducing you to a pile of misery, lactic acid, and sweat.
 It’s one of the most capable e-cargo bikes we’ve ridden so far.

 Did you know that car trips of under a mile add up to more than 10 billion miles a year?
 To put that into perspective, that would be the same as the entire population of Chicago driving to Las Vegas and back!

 However, such short trips (as well as longer ones) can easily be substituted with an e-bike such as RadWagon 4.
 The benefits include saving tons of money on gas and maintenance, as well as saving time on looking for a parking spot.

 RadWagon 4 is an e-cargo bicycle that comes with numerous clever technological and practical solutions.
-When it was first introduced, it sold for $1,800 but the company managed to lower its price in the meantime by making it simpler and more efficient.
-It now costs just $1,700 and offers amazing value for your money.
+When it was first introduced, it sold for a bit more but the company managed to lower its price in the meantime by making it simpler and more efficient.
+It now costs just $1,900 and offers amazing value for your money.

 It has a step-through design and an integrated rear rack that can be fitted with numerous accessories.
 The rack also includes bag holders that double up as footrests when you’re riding your kids or friends around.

 The bike comes with a 7-speed drivetrain with a Shimano Acera rear derailleur, which is an entry-level groupset.
 Having a range of gears to choose from really makes it easier to climb hills.
 Plus, it improves the pedal-assistance experience since this bike comes with a cadence sensor.

 The Tektro Aries mechanical disc brakes clench 180 mm rotors both on the front and on the back and are quite good at it.
 I was able to adjust them easily and felt confident braking even when the bike was fully loaded.